Islam in Thailand

+Most Thai Muslims are Sunni Muslims, although Thailand has a diverse population with diverse background.

 Demographics and geography

-Popular opinion seems to hold that a vast majority of the country's Muslims are found in Thailand's four southernmost provinces of Satun, Yala, Pattani and Narathiwat, where they make up majority of the population.
-However, the Thai Ministry of Foreign Affairs' research indicates that only 18 percent of Thai Muslims live in those four provinces.
-The rest are scattered throughout Thailand, with the largest concentrations being in Bangkok and throughout the southern region.
+A vast majority of the country's Muslims are found in Thailand's four southernmost provinces of Satun, Yala, Pattani and Narathiwat, where they make up majority of the population.
+There are also significant minority of Muslims in other southern provinces such as Songkhla, Krabi, Trang, Phatthalung and Phuket.
+In Bangkok, large Muslim populations are found in districts such as Nong Chok, Min Buri and Bang Rak.

-According to the National Statistics Office, in 2005, Muslims in Southern Thailand made up 30.4 percent of the general population above the age 15, while less than three percent in other parts of the country.
+According to the National Statistics Office, in 2015 census, Muslims in Southern Thailand made up 24 percent of the total population in the region, while less than three percent in other parts of the country.

 History

 Muslim merchant communities resided in Thailand as early as the 9th century.

 In early modern Thailand, Muslims from the Coromandel Coast served as eunuchs in the Thai palace and court.
 Thailand, as Siam, was known for religious tolerance, and there were Muslims working for the Siamese Royal Governments throughout the eras.
 This culture of tolerance in Siam and later Thailand resulted in the great diversity of Islam in Thailand.

-Malay separatism in South Thailand is mostly a war based on ethnicity, as Malays in the region have sought to separate from Thailand, although extremist Muslim groups are involved in the conflict.
+Malay separatism in South Thailand is mostly a war based on ethnicity, as Malays in the region have sought to separate from Thailand, although irredentist Muslim groups are involved in the conflict.